DxTania/cs118-project1/README.md

   - Only cache if Cache-Control is not private?
   - If we get Not Modified, return cache result to user
   - Otherwise we update the cache and return that result to user
-  - Also: Support both persistent & non-persistent connections
-* Connections that could possibly be waiting, are they queued?
+* Connections that could possibly be waiting, are they queued or auto acepted?
-* Close persistent connections after some timeout?
+* Close persistent connections after some timeout, is this usual way?
+* What is the persistent connection test looking for? immediate closing after 1st test?

+Right now, we pass basic object fetching.
+Persistent connection test passes if we delete the basic object fetching code.. better than nothing?  =/